intel/transfer-learning/ai_downloader/README.md

 ## Build and Install

-To install the downloader, follow [TLT's setup instructions](/README.md#build-and-install).
-The downloader is currently packaged alongside TLT and uses its requirements.txt files, but the tools can be separated at some future time.
+To install the downloader, follow [The setup instructions for Intel Transfer Learning Tool](/README.md#build-and-install).
+The downloader is currently packaged alongside the Intel Transfer Learning Tool and uses its requirements.txt files, but the tools can be separated at some future time.
 The downloader's dependencies are tracked in [requirements.txt](requirements.txt).

 ## Testing